marcinpiczak/MyInvoicingApp/README.md

 #### Functionalities available in all modules
 * Export data from all tables to PDF and Excel
 * Sorting data by available columns
-* Filtering data in each column
+* Filtering data

 ### Budgets

 Budget module allows for creation, modification, closing, opening and browsing created budgets.
-In budget details list of invoices asigned to this budgets is also available.
+In budget details a list of invoices asigned to current budgets is also available.

 #### Functionalities
 * Creation of new budget